Q. Can Exl-Plan be used

 Check that Visual Basic for Applications was installed when Excel

 was installed.
-(Some versions of Excel 2007 do not do this by default)
+(Some versions of Excel 2007, 2010, 2013, 2016, 365 may not do this by

 1. Load Excel, click the Developer tab and